jcasebeer/checklabel/README.md

 | Negative cases (wrong brand rejected) | **110/110** | zero false approvals |
 | Overall | **97.7%** | |

-The first eval round scored 92.3% and directly drove two rule changes: the whole-word **containment** rule (registry brand `TX` printed as `TX Experimental Series ...`) and multi-candidate brand matching (`name_candidates` in the extraction schema), because applicants register either the producer name *or* the product name as the brand (`NEW BELGIUM` vs `FAT TIRE`, both on the label).
+The first eval round scored 92.3% and directly drove three rule changes: the whole-word **containment** rule (registry brand `TX` printed as `TX Experimental Series ...`), multi-candidate brand matching (`name_candidates` in the extraction schema), because applicants register either the producer name *or* the product name as the brand (`NEW BELGIUM` vs `FAT TIRE`, both on the label), and whitespace-insensitive warning wording (a TTB-approved label prints `WARNING:(1)` with no space).
 The five residual failures are all in the safe direction — false "does not match", never a false approval: a stylized `SABÉ` wordmark transcribed as `SAKE` (×3), and two COLAs whose registered brand isn't legibly printed on the label at all (`KL` monogram for KENTUCKY LEGEND; CASTANNOVE).